mptsonev/Biscuit-Machine/README.md

 ## Build

-Make sure you have (at least) Java 11 and Maven and run:
+Make sure you have (at least) Java 11 and Maven installed and run:

 `mvn clean install`